Houston, we have a problem…

 What I do have are ideas for making life a little better for ourselves and others.
 Slow and steady wins the race.

+Good things happen for you when you make good things happen for others.
 Each of us has the power to change this world into a more kind place.

 7 Daily Habits to Make Life a Little Better for Yourself & Others